 The Stavely Project is located within the known southern extent of the Stavely Arc, which comprises several belts of Cambrian volcanic rocks and related intrusives.
 Rocks of the Stavely Arc are exposed at the surface in several locations in the southeast of the project area.
 However, the majority of the arc is concealed by a veneer of younger sedimentary and volcanic rocks.

 A number of known historical mineral prospects are associated with the volcanic belts exposed at surface, several of which are currently being actively explored for copper and associated metals.
 The rocks of the Stavely Arc have been studied where these occur at the surface.
 However, the potential of many of the covered belts remains untested in a new search space identified under cover.
 Opportunity exists for new discoveries of economic mineralisation underneath cover, given the geological setting of the Stavely region and the known mineral potential.

 Stavely Project – Data and information

-Geoscience data from the Stavely Project will be progressively released on the Geoscience Australia Stavely Project page from 2015 into early 2016.
+Geoscience data from the Stavely Project will be progressively released on the Geoscience Australia Stavely Project page from 2015 into mid 2017.